mohammadbashiri/mohammadbashiri.github.io-old/about.md

 </p>

 <p>
-	My research interest lies in cognitive computational neuroscience and brain stimulation, as well as developing research tools for neuroscientists.
+	My research interest lies in cognitive computational neuroscience, probabilistic modeling, Bayesian inference, and brain stimulation, as well as developing research tools for neuroscientists.
 	To know more about my activities please visit <a href="https://mohammadbashiri.github.io/blog/">blog</a> section.
 And to know more about my projects please visit <a href="https://mohammadbashiri.github.io/projects/">projects</a> section.
 </p>

 <h2>Skills</h2>